 So, I installed Spectre and used it for some time, enjoying the new possibilities.
 I dedicated all my Instagram Stories (@fabienb) for an entire week to Spectre photos alone.
 And I must say the response was quite positive.

 But then I realised I could use it in a slightly different way.
 By setting the longest exposure (9 seconds) and intentionally moving the phone, I was able to create abstract images that I found quite pleasant.

-It was all trial and errors really, and a lot of photos were rubbish, but eventually I was able to produce good ones too.
+It was all trial and error really, and a lot of photos were pure rubbish.
+But eventually, I was able to produce good ones too.

-In most of my tries it worked better with the light trails option off, but I got a couple good ones with that on too.
-And that’s how I creates a series of daily abstract wallpapers in my Stories.
+In most of my tries, it worked better with the light trails option off, but I got a couple good ones with that on too.
+And that’s how I created a series of daily abstract wallpapers in my Stories.

 As of today, I don’t know of any Android alternative.
 Even the Moment app enables this long exposure feature only on iOS (technically, because it uses the Live Photo functionality).

 So here are my abstract wallpapers for you to download.
 You can either get the ZIP package with all the files or scroll down to view them and download them individually.

 You can download the ZIP directly from here…

 or right-click (or long-tap) and save any of the individual files…